Baava Baamaida

 Baava Baamaida is a 2001 Indian Kannada-language romantic comedy film starring Shiva Rajkumar and Rambha.
 The film is directed by Kishore Sarja and based on the Tamil language film Pandithurai (1992) directed by Manoj Kumar.

 In an interview to Kannada newspaper Vijaya Karnataka, Shiva Rajkumar had revealed that Chiranjeevi Sarja had worked as an assistant director to his uncle, director Kishore Sarja, on the sets of this movie.

+Plot

+Raju leaves his parents to live with his newlywed sister.
+As days pass by, he learns that his brother-in-law has an illegal affair with another woman.
+Enraged, Raju decides to teach him a lesson.